mkp170791/numpy/doc/source/user/c-info.python-as-glue.rst

 resulting package to work, you need to create a file named ``__init__.py`` (in the same directory as ``add.pyf``).
 Notice the extension module is defined entirely in terms of the ``add.pyf`` and ``add.f`` files.
-The conversion of the .pyf file to a .c file is handled by `numpy.disutils`.
+The conversion of the .pyf file to a .c file is handled by `numpy_demo.disutils`.

 Conclusion